akash59/social-network-test/README.md

 }
 ```

-## HttpClient class is proviced that acts as a common interface for the test layer.
+## HttpClient class is provided that acts as a common interface for the test layer.
 ```java
 public class HttpClient {
     private final String baseUrl;